hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/blueprint.md

 If the blueprint is the composite of your tenant, account and product configuration, where is the rest coming from?

-The configuration we've created so far isn't the only source of configuration for the blueprint. hamlet's engine comes with a collection of default and common configuration references.
+The configuration we've created so far isn't the only source of configuration for the blueprint. hamlet's engine comes with default and common configuration.
 Let's review the `Environment` as an example.

 When we generated the `phonedir` product you will recall that we set our environment to `integration`.
 Let's review what this environment consists of now.